tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-formation/delete.md

 OPTIONS:
     -a, --all
-            Delete all matching Formations even when FORMATION is ambiguous
+            Delete all matching Formations even when the name or ID is ambiguous or a partial match

     -A, --api-key <STRING>
-            The API key associated with your account used to access Seaplane API endpoints
+            The API key associated with a Seaplane account used to access Seaplane API endpoints

             The value provided here will override any provided in any configuration files.
             A CLI provided value also overrides any environment variables.